Opioid Withdrawal: Symptoms, Timeline & Treatment

 Opioid Withdrawal Timeline

 For relatively short-acting opioids like heroin, acute withdrawal symptoms can begin within 6–12 hours of the last dose, peak around day 1-3, and resolve within 5-7 days.4

-For longer-acting opioids such as methadone, the timeline is relatively longer.
-Symptoms may not arise until about 2-4 days from the last dose, peak around day 3, and take as long as 3 weeks to subside.4,7
+For longer-acting opioids such as methadone, the withdrawal timeline is relatively longer.
+Withdrawal symptoms may not arise until about 2-4 days from the last dose, peak around day 3, and take as long as 3 weeks to subside.4,7

 Is Cold-Turkey Opioid Detox Safe?